Is it time for US teachers to carry guns?

 "Over the past two or three years we've seen an explosion of legislative proposals to force schools to permit guns or to arm teachers," said Adam Skaggs, chief counsel at the Giffords Law Center to Prevent Gun Violence.
 "And it's not just pushing the idea that people need guns in schools to be safe, it's the idea that people need guns everywhere - city streets, public parks, even government buildings."

 But advocates say these kinds of reforms are the only meaningful way to protect schoolchildren.
-They point in particular to more rural schools, where an emergency response from police may take too long in the context of an active shooter incident, and argue that gun-free zones are creating "soft targets".
+They point in particular to more rural schools, where an emergency response from police may take too long in the context of an active shooter incident.
+They also argue that gun-free zones are creating "soft targets".

-In Kentucky, home to Tuesday's shooting, Republican Tim Moore has introduced bills in 2017 and 2018 in an effort to reduce restrictions around guns on school and college campuses.
+In Kentucky, home to Tuesday's shooting, Republican State Senator Tim Moore introduced bills in 2017 and again in 2018 in an effort to reduce restrictions around guns on school and college campuses.

 "Whenever in our country people with evil intent seek to harm others, including innocent children, they will seek locations where they know there's going to be minimal chance of resistance," he said in a telephone interview.